Search

 For additional detail see “Procedures and Limitations on Eagle Scout Service Project Fundraising,” found in the Eagle Scout Service Project Workbook, No. 512-927.

-You may not begin executing your Eagle project ordering supplies, scheduling work days, and so, on until you have received approval of the project proposal from the District.
+You may not begin executing your Eagle project, ordering supplies, scheduling work days, and so, on until you have received approval of the project proposal from the district.

 Once you’ve gotten that last approval signature, you may begin immediately.